olucurious/PyFCM/CONTRIBUTING.rst

 Tests
 -----

 Before commiting your changes, please run the tests.
-For running the tests you need an FCM API key.
+For running the tests you need a service account.

 **Please do not use a service account, which is used in production!**